-No matter what it is called, it tastes wonderfully nutty and spicy.
-It is a widespread mixture in the Middle East, North Africa and Turkey.
-Traditionally, it is used to season baked bread.
-For this, it is sufficient to mix in some olive oil before you spread it on the bread and put in the oven.
+No matter what you call it, it tastes wonderfully nutty and spicy.
+It is also a popular mix in the Middle East, North Africa, and Turkey traditionally used to season baked flatbread.
+To do this, mix the spice preparation in a little olive oil and then spread it on pita bread before baking.

-- Zahtar - Our North African spice preparation is traditionally mixed with olive oil into a paste.
-Our mixture contains a little salt so that it tastes really round.
-Serve with fresh, crispy flatbread to dunk into the paste.
+Zatar, our North African spice and herb blend is traditionally mixed with olive oil to make a paste.
+Our mixture contains a little bit of salt, so you don't have to season it anymore, and it tastes round.
+Give them fresh, crispy flatbread to soak in the paste.

-- Zatar is ideal for seasoning vegetarian dishes, Sumach acidity and the nutty scent of sesame go well with grilled or stewed vegetables.
+Zatar is also suitable for vegetarian seasoning dishes, the acidity of sumac and the nutty aroma of sesame goes well with grilled or braised vegetables.

-- Roasted Zahtar goes well with making a herb butter for your barbecue.
-First roast Za'tar and let it cool briefly before mixing it with the butter.
-Roll up the butter and put it in the fridge for a short while so that it becomes hard again and you can cut it into taler.
+Roasted Zahtar goes well with making herb herbs for your barbecue evening.
+First, roast Za'tar and let it cool briefly before mixing it into the butter.
+Roll up the butter and temporarily put it in the fridge so that it hardens again, and you can cut it into thaler.

-To intensify the flavor of our toothpaste, place it in a non-fat pan prior to use and roast it slowly at medium speed until the sesame turns brown and exudes a delicate scent.
+To intensify the aroma of our Zahtar, put it in a fat-free pan before use and roast it slowly at a medium setting until the sesame turns brown and exudes a delicate fragrance.

-Composition: Our Zatar spice preparation is made from oregano, thyme, sumac, sesame, salt (3%).
+Composition: We make our Zatar spice preparation from oregano, thyme, sumac, sesame, salt (3%).